94th Minnesota Legislature: House rule changes

 Under HF 1830, which was passed in the first session of the 93rd Legislature and takes effect on January 13, 2025, the statutory definition of a "legislative day" will only include days "when either house of the legislature gives any bill a third reading, adopts a rule of procedure or organization, elects a university regent, confirms a gubernatorial appointment, or votes to override a gubernatorial veto."
 This will exclude all committee meetings and votes, as well as first and second reading of any bill in floor session of either house, theoretically allowing for more legislative business to be conducted for more calendar days without violating the constitutional limit of legislative sessions to 120 legislative days every two years.
 The law also provides for a later start date for the session, moving it from the first to the second Monday in January.

 Party priorities

-The Republican House leader Lisa Demuth said to the Sahan Journal that her caucus' priorities include opposing any new taxes, eliminating the tax on Social Security, investigating fraud (like the Feeding Our Future scandal) by establishing a new oversight committee, and assessing the necessity of DEI positions within some state agencies.
+The Republican House leader Lisa Demuth said to the Sahan Journal in 2025 that her caucus's priorities include opposing any new taxes, eliminating the tax on Social Security, investigating fraud (like the Feeding Our Future scandal) by establishing a new oversight committee, and assessing the necessity of DEI positions within some state agencies.

 House DFL priorities, announced during the boycott from a location outside the Capitol, include codified reproductive rights, new environmental protections, and expanded access to child care, education, affordable housing, and health care.

 A bipartisan coalition of legislators put forward a bill to legalize sports betting in the 2025 session.
 Another bipartisan bill sought to ban cell phones in schools.
+Neither received a floor vote.

+The DFL's priorities for the 2026 session include addressing fallout from Operation Metro Surge.
+Demuth said Republicans will prioritize issuing a bond to pay for state infrastructure projects and create a new state fraud "watchdog" office.